Survivor: We're going to die here, aren't we?

-- The Hellblazer John Constantine, he hunts down normal or supernatural badguys either to protect his beloved London, or just for his personal gain.
-Gods are of no exception.
+- The Hellblazer John Constantine, who hunts down normal or supernatural badguys either to protect his beloved London, or just for his personal gain.
+Gods are no exception.

-- Um, The Hunter in With Strings Attached.
-Partially subverted in that his name is actually Jim Hunter, implying that Jeft chose to use him as a character because of his name.
+- The Hunter in With Strings Attached.
+Downplayed in that his name is actually Jim Hunter, implying that Jeft chose to use him as a character because of his name.
 If he hunts anything specific (besides forest animals), we don't find out.

-- The Boondock Saints are also Vigilante Man Hunters who hunt down and kill the scum of the earth, combining this with a Mission from God.
+- The Boondock Saints are Vigilante Man Hunters who hunt down and kill the scum of the earth, combining this with a Mission from God.

-- A lot of Dracula adaptations turn Van Helsing from an aged professor of Medicine into this sort of character.
+- A lot of Dracula adaptations turn Abraham Van Helsing from an aged professor of Medicine into this sort of character.
 The Hammer Horror Dracula films are arguably the main culprit, and Van Helsing follows in the tradition.

 - Hans is the titular character in The Troll Hunter.

 - General W.R.
 Monger from Monsters vs. Aliens, who heads a secret government program to capture monsters and lock them away so that the public doesn't have to worry about them and get on to more important things, like paying taxes.
 He is more sympathetic than most versions, as he doesn't seek to destroy them, and eventually grants them their freedom in exchange for battling the Alien Invasion.